web-generative-ui/web-generative-ui/CODE_OF_CONDUCT.md

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
 We are grateful for their work in creating a widely adopted framework for inclusive open-source communities.

-## Questions or Feedback
-If you have questions about this Code of Conduct or suggestions for improving it, please reach out to us at [support@webgenerativeui.com](mailto:support@webgenerativeui.com) or join our [Discord server](https://discord.gg/your-invite) to discuss.

 Thank you for helping us build a respectful, collaborative, and innovative community around **Web Generative UI**!